 While Montessori Grammar Symbols may seem to be mere shapes, each symbol is specifically designed to represent parts of speech.

-These Grammar Symbols are used during different levels in the Montessori Educational program that encourage children to explore new possibilities and develop the means to efficiently communicate.
+These Grammar Symbols are used at different levels in the Montessori Educational program that encourage children to explore new possibilities and develop the means to efficiently communicate.

 When is Grammar Introduced in Montessori?